-The performance of the Board, Committees and Directors (including that of the Chair) is reviewed annually either through an internal process or an independent third party.
+The performance of the Board, Board Committees and Directors (including that of the Chair) is reviewed annually either through an internal process or an independent third party.

 In 2021, the Board and all Board Committees conducted a skills and performance evaluation by way of an external assessment carried out by an independent third party.

 The Board performance review included evaluation to determine: the effectiveness and composition of the Board; identify gaps in skills, experience and expertise; consider the operation and business of the Board and interaction with management; the Board's influence and alignment with organisational values and culture; and the Board's role and engagement in stakeholder relations.
-Action items from that review are in the course of being assessed and implemented.
+Action items from that review were assessed by the Board, prioritized and responsibility allocated for incorporation of key items so as to continue to strengthen the operation of the Board, Committees and Directors and our corporate governance uplift process generally.